naturalis/mebioda/doc/week1/w1d2/lecture2.md

 | 2064 | 0x810 | supplementary/reversecomplemented                                               |
 | 147  | 0x93  | last (second of a pair)/reverse-complemented/properly aligned/multiple segments |

-Using the flags, we can filter the reads in a BAM file:
+Using the flags, we can filter the reads in a BAM file using [samtools](http://www.htslib.org/doc/samtools.html):

 ```
 $ samtools view -f 4 file.bam > unmapped.sam